danmousley/nology-coursework/README.md

-This folder contains all the coursework from my nology course.
+# Nology Coursework

+This file contains the code from the learning exercises I completed during a software developer course with Nology.